AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 In summary, :program:`gnatstub` creates a good starting point for our implementation.
 Please refer to the
-`section on gnatstub <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_utility_programs.html#the-body-stub-generator-gnatstub>`_ from the GNAT User’s Guide for a detailed discussion on :program:`gnatstub` and its options.
+`section on gnatstub <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_utility_programs.html#the-body-stub-generator-gnatstub>`_ from the GNAT User's Guide for a detailed discussion on :program:`gnatstub` and its options.

 gnattest